Huck-KIT/Cobot-Falsification-with-external-API/README.md

 # Collaborative Robot Workflow in CoppeliaSim with Python API
 ## Introduction
-This example shows a simulation of collaborative robot workflow in CoppeliaSim.
+This is a simulation of a human-robot collaborative assembly workflow in CoppeliaSim.
 The human model in the workflow can be controlled through an external Python interface.

 ## Example Workflow

 <img src="https://user-images.githubusercontent.com/56551323/139922675-bec8337b-556d-4d55-a843-07871c5d8177.gif" alt="drawing" width="500"/>

 In this workflow, the human worker transitions to a shelf, grabs some parts, returns to the robot, reaches into the workpiece housing, and then presses a button to activate the robot.
-The robot puts a gearwheen into the housing.
+The robot puts a gearwheel into the housing.
 Meanwhile, the human reaches into the workpiece cover and then mounts the cover onto the housing.
-Yet, it is also possible to create other action sequences, for example by switching out or omitting actions from the workflow (e.g. to simulate the effects of human error).
+Yet, it is also possible to create other human beavhiors, for example by switching out or omitting actions from the workflow (e.g. to simulate the effects of human error).

 ## Prerequisites
-This example was developed using Ubuntu 18.04 and CoppeliaSim 4.2).
+This simulation was developed using Ubuntu 18.04 and CoppeliaSim 4.2).
 To run this example, you need:
 - CoppeliaSim 4.2.0 or newer (available [here](https://www.coppeliarobotics.com/downloads))
 - The Lua Library "String Distance" (Install from [here](http://www.ccpa.puc-rio.br/software/stringdistance/) and place the resulting library file 'stringdistance.so' in the CoppeliaSim installation folder)
 - Python 3